jomalley2112/controller_scaffolding/README.md

 * installs ext_form_submit.rb if extended form submission selected

 #### Routes ####
+* Adds _get_ routes for any non-RESTful actions specified
 * Adds a resources line for the model specified. *This may be an issue if the routes file already contains  entries for the resource*

 #### Extended index navigation (optional) ####